theayushvyas/Weather-/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was Reactjs with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+And for then, go to [openweathermap](https://openweathermap.org/api) and get Api key.
+After getting Api key create `.env` file in `Root` directory of your project.
+In `.env` file write `REACT_APP_APIKEY = [Place you Api key here]`.

+`The above told process is MacOS specific, I'm not sure it will work in anyother OS so find rught method for your environment`.

+If you have completed above process then you are good to go.

+Just run:

 ### `npm start`